psf/pyperf/doc/api.rst

       Load a benchmark from a JSON string.

-   .. method:: median() -> float
+   .. method:: median()

       Get the `median <https://en.wikipedia.org/wiki/Median>`_ of
       :meth:`get_samples`.

-      The median cannot be zero: :meth:`add_run` raises an error if a sample is equal to zero.
+      The median cannot be equal to zero: :meth:`add_run` raises an error if a sample is equal to zero.

    .. method:: __str__() -> str